aslezar/fyle-github-assignment/README.md

 - Display user details, including basic information and repositories.
 - Paginate through repositories with next and previous buttons.
 - Select the number of repositories to display per page.
+- Include a dynamic loader to indicate the API request status, ensuring a seamless user experience.

 ## Getting Started